Euclideon/udcore/udPlatform/Docs/udValue.md

 ### T_Bool

-When exported to JSON it will be either true or false (unquoted), unquoted.
+When exported to JSON it will be either true or false, unquoted.
 For XML it will be quoted in an attribute of the tag.

 Get/Set syntax: